Ray Kingsmith Award

 Presented in conjunction with the Autumn Gold Curling Classic each year, the purpose of the Ray Kingsmith Award is to recognize an individual for their outstanding contributions to Women's Curling.

-In 2017, there will be a gathering for all Ray Kingsmith Award recipients in conjunction with the Autumn Gold Curling Classic.
+On Friday, October 6, there will be a gathering for all Ray Kingsmith Award recipients in conjunction with the Autumn Gold Curling Classic.

 2016 Recipient: Ann-Marie Giasson